FirelyTeam/firely-docs-firely-server/features_and_tools/realworldtesting.rst

 Real World Testing
 ==================

-Real World Testing (RWT) is a process for executing specified queries against a dataset containing statistical data (InfluxDB), using a predefined Library resource that contains a Flux query.
-This feature is designed to facilitate advanced data analysis and monitoring by allowing users to run complex, parameterized queries directly from the FHIR server.
+The Real World Testing functionality of Firely Server is designed to fulfill the requirements of the ONC Health IT Certification Program defined by the 21st Century Cures Act.
+See `ONC Health IT Certification Program - Real World Testing Resource Guide <https://www.healthit.gov/sites/default/files/page/2021-08/ONC-Real%20World%20Testing%20Resource%20Guide_Aug%202021.pdf>`_ for background.

+Real World Testing (RWT) is a process for recording and analyzing statistical data about the REST API behaviour of Firely Server.
+It allows for retrospectively gathering insights into the response codes of FHIR CRUD requests, as well as custom operations.
+The functionality enables the collection of all statistics needed for the `Firely Server Real World Testing Plans <https://fire.ly/g10-certification/>`_.

+Technically, Firely Server allows to execute pre-defined queries against a dataset containing statistical data, stored in an external InfluxDB.
+The queries, defined as Flux queries, are distributed using a Library resource as part of the Firely Server admin db.

 Introduction
 ------------

-Firely Server provides an API for receiving statistical data using a script in Flux query language that is executed against InfluxDB backend.
+Firely Server provides an API for executing the mentioned Flux queries remotely against the metrics collected in the InfluxDB backend.
+The response contains aggregations using a denominator/numerator style as outlined by the Firely real world testing plan.
 This API allows users with access to administration endpoint to query PII-free data to get insights about Firely Server usage.

 The operation is based on the ``Library`` resource, which must contain a base64 encoded Flux query.
 This query can include placeholders for parameters that are dynamically replaced when the operation is executed.
-RWT operation follows FHIR Asynchronous Interaction Request Pattern, similar to Bulk Data Export, providing a robust mechanism for handling intensive data processing tasks.
+The RWT operation follows the FHIR Asynchronous Interaction Request Pattern, similar to Bulk Data Export, providing a robust mechanism for handling intensive data processing tasks.
 Read more about the `async request flow <https://build.fhir.org/async-bundle.html>`_.

 .. note::
-   Real World Testing operation requires specific setup and configuration, including the use of OpenTelemetry Collector and InfluxDB for capturing and storing statistical data.
-Additionally, the operation is executed against an administration endpoint, and the results are accessible through an asynchronous request pattern.
+   The Real World Testing operation requires the use and maintenance of an externally provided InfluxDB.
+Firely Server does not provide these capabilities out-of-the-box.
+See `InfluxDB OSS <https://www.influxdata.com/products/influxdb/>`_ for more details.

 Configuration
 -------------

-To start using Real World Testing you will first have to add the relevant plugins (Vonk.Plugin.RealWorldTesting) to the PipelineOptions in the appsettings.
+To start using Real World Testing you will first have to add the relevant plugins (`Vonk.Plugin.RealWorldTesting`) to the PipelineOptions in the appsettings.

 .. code-block:: JavaScript